The History of the

 In the summer of 2006, the department applied for a FEMA grant to purchase a generator system to supply our building during power emergencies.
 We received a grant for $50,000 but the cost of the generator we needed was $72,000.
 The Town and the department decided they would split the additional cost in order to purchase the generator that was large enough to supply the whole building.

 Engine 74 was purchased because we wanted a pumper that could run first in town as well as in the county.
-Our Engine 71 would be 20 years old in 2006 and Engine 74 could eventually take it's place.
+Our Engine 71 would be 20 years old in 2006 and Engine 74 could eventually take its place.
 A committee was formed in June of 2005 to make a wish list of things we would like on the new engine.
 Specifications were drawn up consisting of a Spartan 6 man chassis, a 1750 gpm pump with a Foam Pro system, a rescue style body, which consisted of an enclosed pump panel with more storage space, and a tank that would hold 1000 gal. of water and 40 gal. of foam.
 A motion was made and passed, on Sept.
-1, 2005, to accept the Slagle Fire Equipment bid of $405,000.00.
+1, 2005, to accept the Slagle Fire Equipment bid of $418,000.00.
 This new engine was placed in service January 8, 2007.

 In the summer of 2006 the department met with the town officials to discuss adding another addition to the firehouse.
 We were in need of more space to house the trucks.
 In addition to the truck bays, some vehicles were being parked in the wash bay, the stew bay, outside the building and the 1939 truck was being housed in a storage building across town.
 We were given the approval to have plans drawn up for the addition that we needed.
 We decided to add two more bays, a maintenance room with overhead storage and additional parking at the South end of the building.
 The plans went out for bids on October 4, 2006 and were opened on November 6, 2006.
 Kenbridge Construction submitted the low bid of $391,225.00.
 Construction was completed and we moved in June 6, 2007.

-A discussion between the officers and firemen about rural structure fires brought about the idea of our latest piece of apparatus, Tanker 75 Residences and other buildings in the rural area are getting larger presenting a larger fire load on the department.
+A discussion between the officers and firemen about rural structure fires brought about the idea of our Tanker 75.Residences and other buildings in the rural area are getting larger presenting a larger fire load on the department.
 Depending on the time of day, our response numbers are limited.
-Our thoughts were that our first run piece, Engine 74, has 1000 gallons of water.
-The next piece, Engine 73, has 1250 gallons of water.
-If we had another unit coming with 2500 — 3000 gallons of water, and with the personnel on each of these trucks, we could make a very good initial attack until mutual aid arrived.
+Our train of thought was; our first run apparatus, Engine 74, has 1000 gallons of water.
+Second the next apparatus, Engine 73, has 1250 gallons of water.
+Third If we had another unit coming with 2500 — 3000 gallons of water, and with the personnel on each of these trucks, we could make a very good initial attack until mutual aid arrived.
 A committee was appointed in March, 2007 to work on a set of specifications for this truck.
-The final specifications consisted of a Mack Granite chassis with a 1750 gpm pump and a 3000 gallon tank.
-A motion was made and passed on June 6, 2008 to accept the bid of $314,898.00 from Slagle Fire Equipment Co. for the purchase of Tanker 75.
+The final specifications consisted of a Mack Granite chassis with a 1250 gpm pump and a 3000 gallon tank.
+A motion was made and passed on June 6, 2008 to accept the bid of $318,898.00 from Slagle Fire Equipment Co. for the purchase of Tanker 75.
 We put this truck in service in April, 2009.

 We would not have a complete history of our department if our competition team was not mentioned.
 The South Hill Vol. Fire Department has always been a part of the Southside Virginia Vol. Firefighters Association.
 We are one of the Charter Members of this Association.
 The Association has an annual convention and competition where trucks are judged and teams compete in several fire related contests.
 The earliest trophy that can be found in our department is for a 1st place in the dressing contest in 1965.
 Even though we would compete, we started being very competitive on a regular basis in the late 70's.
-This can be verified by just looking at our two trophy cases.
+This can be verified by just looking at our trophy cases.
 In 1984, South Boston VFD presented the association with the "Richard L. Ridgeway Memorial Trophy".
 This trophy would be presented for a 10 year span to the department at the competition that had the "Best All-Around Participation".
 This best all-around is determined by the total number of points that was won in the competition and in the truck judging.
 We are happy to say that our name is on that trophy 7 out of the 10 years.
 In 1994 the South Hill VFD presented the association with the H.E.
 "Harry" Bailey trophy to be awarded to the best all-around department for the next 10 years.
 Again, we are delighted to say our name is on this trophy 8 out of the 10 years.
 In 2004, Victoria VFD presented the association with the "Gee-Tanner-Gee Memorial Trophy" to be presented for the next 10 years.
 We are extremely proud to say that our name is the only one on it, at this writing, and we hope to keep it that way.
-In the last 24 years, our department has captured these "Best All-Around" trophies 19 times.
+In the last 29 years, our department has captured these "Best All-Around" trophies 24 times.
 Over the years, there have been many different participants on the South Hill team and each one gave their very best.
 These events are fierce and are often decided by 100ths of a second.
 Each year the competition becomes tighter and tighter and our team works harder and harder to bring pride and honor to our department and town.

 Thank you to everyone who supports us and to the members before us that gave us the tools to begin with and the spirit to keep moving forward.